 How Depression and Substance Abuse Interact

-A good example of the interaction between major depression and substance use is the way shame and guilt act as triggers.
+A good example of the interaction between major depressive disorder and substance use is the way shame and guilt act as triggers.
 People who have symptoms of depression, such as not wanting to get out of bed or see friends, feel guilty and ashamed that they’re not living up to society’s expectations.
 These feelings make the urge to withdraw stronger and push sufferers deeper into despair.

 The same is true with substance use disorders.
 People who compulsively use drugs and alcohol usually know that it’s harmful and they’d be better off not doing it.
 The fact that they can’t control their urges makes them feel guilty and ashamed.
 For someone with a substance use problem, the most effective way to deal with these difficult feelings seems to be covering them up with drug abuse.